openmrs/openmrs-esm-core/docs/DEV_GUIDE.md

 # Developer Guide to Developing an MF and Creating a Distribution

-You can find the reference application (“refapp”) that is used for testing the latest bits and pieces at https://openmrs-spa.org/openmrs/spa.
+You can find the reference application ("refapp") that is used for testing the latest bits and pieces at https://openmrs-spa.org/openmrs/spa.

 ## Table of Contents